Hybrid Atlas models: Invariant measure

 for the first rank.
-From (\ref{eq: joint dist}) this expected initial value may be obtained through a Monte Carlo simulation of generating $\, (n-1)\, $ independent exponential random variables with intensities $\, \lambda_{{\bf p}, j}\, $ for $\, j = 1, \ldots , n-1\, $, $\, {\bf p} \in \Sigma_{n}\, $.
-From (\ref{eq: slope CDC}) we obtain the following simple criterion for convexity (or concavity) of the expected capital distribution curves.
+From (\ref{eq: joint dist}) this expected initial value may be obtained through a Monte Carlo simulation of generating $ (n-1) $ independent exponential random variables with intensities $ \lambda_{{\mathbf p}, j} $ for $ j = 1, \ldots, n-1 $, $ {\mathbf p} \in\Sigma_{n} $.
+From (\ref{eq: slope CDC}) we obtain the following simple criterion for convexity (or concavity) of the expected capital distribution curves. \begin{cor} Under the assumptions of Theorem \ref {prop: linear growing var}, a sufficient condition for the expected capital distribution curve $ \log k \mapsto\E^{\nu}(\log\mu _{(k)}) $ under the invariant distribution $ \nu$ to be \textup{convex} (resp., \textup{concave}), is that